Fears of fourth day of violence as mourners prepare for funeral of teenager shot by police.

 The killing of Alexandros Grigoropoulos by police on Saturday has touched a raw nerve among young Greeks, angry at years of political scandals and rising levels of poverty and unemployment, worsened by the global economic downturn.

-A lawyer for the two officers accused of the killing has said that ballistics show that he was killed by a ricochet and not a direct shot.
+A lawyer for the two officers accused of the killing has said that ballistics show that he was killed by a ricochet, or a rebound, and not a direct shot.

 One of the officers has been charged with premeditated manslaughter and the illegal use of a weapon and the other as an accomplice.
 Both have been suspended from duty.

-The guard house at the entrance to the courthouse where the two officer were testifying on Wednesday was fire bombed by protesters.
+The guard house at the entrance to the courthouse where the two officers were testifying on Wednesday was fire bombed by protesters.

 Costas Karamanlis, Greece’s prime minister, has vowed to end the country’s worst unrest in decades.